 Why was it so effective?
 Because it’s authentic and mutually beneficial for both Warby and influencers.
 The brand specifically reached out to influencers who were already fans of the brand and had made non-sponsored posts featuring its product.
 And it gave them the freedom to make their #WearingWarby posts using their own voice and aesthetic, so it fit organically into their feeds and appealed to their audiences.

 If your brand wants to follow Warby Parker’s example and launch a successful influencer campaign that’s truly a partnership, you first need to know how to reach out to influencers and make them an offer that piques their interest.
 Here’s how to do it

-1. Follow them.
+1. Follow them

 When it comes to influencer outreach, it’s important to take the time to establish a relationship before making contact.
 Especially if this is the first time you’ve reached out to that influencer.

 So, once you’ve identified the best influencers for your brand, follow them on the social network you’d like to work with them on.
 This shows that you’re a fan of their work, and it gives them a heads-up that their content has caught your brand’s eye.
 It’s also best practice to familiarize yourself with the influencer past collaborations, voice/tone, and to put yourself in the perspective of the audience.

-2. Engage with the influencer’s content.
+2. Engage with the influencer’s content

-Like the influencer’s posts and leave comments, especially on posts that caught your interest because they’re a good fit for your brand.
+Start by liking your desired influencer’s posts and leave comments, especially on posts that caught your interest because they’re a good fit for your brand.
 This illustrates that you’re not only familiar with the influencer’s work but that you’re also a fan.

 Influencer Nikiya Palombi, who has more than 9,000 Instagram followers, says it’s especially important to her that a brand leaves comments.
 “It shows that a brand actually took the time to look at my photography style and makes me feel like they are truly interested in what I bring to the table as a creator and not just mass emailing,” she says.

-3. Contact them via email.
+3. Contact them via email